Atomera Incorporated (ATOM)'s Financial Results Comparing With Axcelis Technologies Inc. (NASDAQ:ACLS) | New Business Observer

 12 and 12 are the respective Current Ratio and a Quick Ratio of Atomera Incorporated.
 Its rival Axcelis Technologies Inc.’s Current and Quick Ratios are 4.7 and 3.2 respectively.
 Atomera Incorporated has a better chance of clearing its pay short and long-term debts than Axcelis Technologies Inc.

-The following table delivered below contains the ratings and recommendations for Atomera Incorporated and Axcelis Technologies Inc.
+The Recommendations and Ratings for Atomera Incorporated and Axcelis Technologies Inc. are featured in the next table.

 |Sell Ratings